Operations with UAS/Drones - Specific Category

 • administrative information on the UAS operator,

-• a statement that the operation complies with the operational requirements described in the scenario;
+• statement that the operation complies with the operational requirements described in the scenario;

 • the commitment of the UAS operator to implement all mitigation measures necessary for the safety of the operation; and

-• confirmation by the UAS operator that adequate insurance will be available for each flight made within the framework of the declaration.
+• confirmation by the UAS operator that adequate insurance will be available for each flight performed under the declaration.

-These declarations will be made telematically via the AESA website from 31/12/2020 (link to the procedure).
-To complete the procedure the UAS operator must be previously registered as an operator.
-(UAS operator registration section)
+These declarations will be made electronically through the AESA website (linkto the procedure).
+To carry out the procedure, the UAS operator must be previously registered as an operator.
+(UASoperator registration section)

-Once the declaration is signed and submitted, the application will automatically verify that it contains all the necessary elements and will automatically provide the UAS operator with a confirmation that AESA has received it and that it is complete.
-The operator may verify in the application the declaration with "State: Submitted", you can download both the proof of the declaration and the confirmation (acuse) of the declaration.
+Once the declaration is signed and submitted, the application will automatically check that it contains all the necessary elements and will automatically provide the UAS operator with a confirmation that AESA has received it and that it is complete.
+The operator may verify in the application the declaration with “State: Submitted”, being able to download both the supporting document of the declaration and the confirmation (acknowledgement) of it.

-The declared operations may be initiated once the UAS operator has a supporting document issued by AESA.
+The declared operations can be started once the UAS operator has the proof of presentation issued by AESA.

-AESA has defined two national standard scenarios, which may include unmanned aircraft operations covered by Commission Implementing Regulation (EU) 2019/947 in Spanish sovereignty territory and airspace.
+EASA has defined two national standard scenarios, which can be used for those unmanned aircraft operations to which Commission Implementing Regulation (EU) 2019/947 applies in the territory and airspace of Spanish sovereignty.

-These national standard scenarios are analogous to European standard scenarios, providing an equivalent level of safety without obligation to operate with an aircraft with class marking through additional technical requirements and operational limitations.
+These national standard scenarios are analogous to the European standard scenarios, providing an equivalent level of safety with no obligation to operate an aircraft with class marking through additional technical requirements and operational limitations.

-• STS-EN-01: VLOS operations on a controlled land area in a populated environment.
+• STS-ES-01: VLOSoperations over a controlled land area in a populated environment.

-• STS-EN-02: BVLOS operations with airspace observers over a controlled land area in a sparsely populated environment.
+• STS-ES-02: BVLOS operations with airspace observers over a controlled ground area in a sparsely populated environment.

-Implementing Regulation (EU) 2017/947 defines ‘controlled land area’ as a land area in which the UAS is used and where the UAS operator can ensure that only persons participating in the UAS operation are present.
+Implementing Regulation (EU) 2017/947 defines ‘controlled land area’ as a land area where the UAS is used and where the UAS operator can ensure that only persons participating in the operation of the UAS are present.

 See the details and requirements of both national standard scenarios here:

-The following is the list of operators who have submitted an operational declaration for a national standard scenario:
+The list of operators that have submitted an operational declaration for a national standard scenario is provided below:

 List of operators that have submitted an operational declaration for a national standard scenario (periodic update)

-The European standard scenarios are detailed in Implementing Regulation (EU) 2017/947 (link to regulations) and are as follows:
+The European standard scenarios are detailed in Implementing Regulation (EU) 2017/947 (linkto regulation)and are as follows:

-• ‘STS-01’: VLOS operations over a controlled land area in populated UAS environment with class C5 markings.
+• ‘STS-01’ means: VLOS operations on a controlled terrestrial area in an environment populated with UAS that have class C5 marking.

-• ‘STS-02’: BVLOS operations over a controlled land area in a sparsely populated environment with class C6 marking UAS.
+• ‘STS-02’: BVLOS operations over a controlled land area in a sparsely populated environment with UAS having Class C6 marking.

-As of 1 January 2024, UAS operators will be eligible for such European standard scenarios, with the prior submission of an operational declaration for the STS-01 or STS-02 standard scenario.
+From 1 January 2024, UAS operators shall be eligible for those European standard scenarios, with the prior submission of an operational statement for the standard scenario STS-01 and/or STS-02.

 Operational authorisation